Academic Policies and Requirements

-A notice will be sent to dismissed students via Citrus College e-mail informing the student that he/she has been dismissed for the semester.
+A notice will be sent to dismissed students via Citrus College e-mail informing the student that they have been dismissed for the semester.
 The notice will make reference to this procedure, and explain the dismissal process, the procedure for readmission and the procedure to appeal the dismissal.

 Petition for Readmission from Dismissal After One Semester

 A student who has been dismissed must sit out at least one semester.
 A dismissed student may file a petition with the Counseling and Advisement Center for readmission.
 The student will be required to make an appointment with a counselor to complete the petition process.
 A student may be limited to the number of units and/or required to enroll in specific classes.
-The petition will be reviewed by the dean of counseling and the dean of admissions.
+The petition will be reviewed by the Dean of Counseling and the Dean of Enrollment Management.

 A petition for readmission must be supported with evidence of readiness to do successful college work.
-The student is encouraged to meet with a counselor prior to registration each semester until he/she is removed from probationary status.
+The student is encouraged to meet with a counselor prior to registration each semester until they are removed from probationary status.

 Petition To Appeal Dismissal Because of Extenuating Circumstances

-A student who has been dismissed from Citrus College may only appeal the decision if he/she encountered extenuating circumstances and can prove that these circumstances affected his/her scholastic performance.
+A student who has been dismissed from Citrus College may only appeal the decision if the student has encountered extenuating circumstances and can prove that these circumstances affected their scholastic performance.
 Petitions will be accepted in the Counseling and Advisement Center.

 Approved students may be limited to a number of units and/or required to enroll in specific classes.
-The complete petition will be forwarded to a committee consisting of at least one counselor, the Dean of Counseling and the Dean of Admissions and Records.
+The complete petition will be forwarded to a committee consisting of at least one counselor, the Dean of Counseling and the Dean of Enrollment Management.

 In support of their petition, the student must provide the following: